What Animals Are Native To America

 Responsible Pet Ownership

 Responsible pet ownership is crucial for protecting native wildlife.
 Keep cats indoors to prevent them from preying on birds and small mammals.
-Ensure that pets are properly vaccinated and prevent them from disturbing wildlife in natural areas.
+But confirm that pets are properly vaccinated and prevent them from disturbing wildlife in natural areas.
 Never release exotic pets into the wild, as they can become invasive species and harm native ecosystems.

 FAQ